Automation, Workers, and Event-Driven Workflows

 While one request grinds through a data import, that PHP-FPM worker is unavailable.
 With enough concurrent slow requests, the entire application becomes unresponsive for everyone.

 The naive fix is to increase timeouts, raise memory limits, and add more workers.
 This delays the problem.
 It does not fix it.
 The fix is to move slow work out of the request lifecycle entirely: accept the request, dispatch a job to a queue, return a response immediately, and let a separate worker process handle the heavy lifting.
-This is background job processing.
-It is not a feature.
-It is infrastructure.
+Background jobs are not a feature.
+They are infrastructure.

 Queue Architecture and Driver Selection